Micky Dolenz: The Monkees

 In 1965, Dolenz was cast in the television sitcom The Monkees and became the drummer and a lead vocalist in the band created for the show.
 Tommy Boyce and Bobby Hart, writers of many of the Monkees' songs, observed quickly that when brought into the studio together, the four actors would try to make each other laugh.
 Because of this, the writers often brought in each singer individually.
 The antics escalated until Dolenz poured a cup of ice on Don Kirshner's head.
 At the time, Dolenz did not know Kirshner on sight.

 During tension-filled times, Mike Nesmith and Peter Tork voluntarily turned over lead vocal duties to Dolenz on their own songs.

 Dolenz wrote a few of the band's songs, most prominently "Randy Scouse Git" from the album Headquarters.
 He provided the lead vocals for such hits as "Last Train to Clarksville", "Pleasant Valley Sunday", and "I'm a Believer".

 Dolenz purchased the third modular Moog synthesizer sold commercially.
 (The first two belonged to Wendy Carlos and Buck Owens.)
 His performance on the Monkees' song "Daily Nightly" (written by Nesmith), from the album Pisces, Aquarius, Capricorn & Jones Ltd., was one of the first uses of the synthesizer on a rock recording.
 He eventually sold his instrument to Bobby Sherman.

 He is the last surviving member of the Monkees (after Davy Jones's death in 2012, Tork's in 2019, and Nesmith's in 2021).
-He is the only member of the Monkees who was part of every lineup from the band's inception, and the only member with contemporary recordings of his vocals on all studio albums.